unlock-protocol/docs/docs/tutorials/smart-contracts/hooks/using-on-key-purchase-hook-to-password-protect.md

 Make sure you run the tests again and they should pass!

+Please [check this repo](https://github.com/unlock-protocol/password-required-hook) for a fully implemented hook that supports multiple locks (in other words it is directly usable for your application).

 ## Deploying

 Hardhat currently relies on writing scripts to deploy contracts.
 Since this is not specific to Unlock or this project, we invite you to [check out the Hardhat docs](https://hardhat.org/hardhat-runner/docs/guides/deploying).